-- I don't remember having sent you this book.
-Are you sure it wasn't sent by someone else? - They never forget to water our flowers when we are away. - · We stopped driving in order to admire the view. - · We don't drive to the seaside on the weekend any longer.
+- · I don't remember having sent you this book.
+Are you sure it wasn't sent by someone else? - They never forget to water our flowers when we are away. - · We stopped driving in order to admire the view. - We don't drive to the seaside on the weekend any longer.
 We used to but we've stopped doing it because there are too many people. - Discuss the grammar of the unit with the class.
-Call on volunteers to say if they found it easy or difficult and give reasons. - Have students make notes in the Self Reflection chart. - Direct students to pages 86, 87.
-Call on volunteers to say what the conversation is about in this lesson.
+Call on volunteers to say if they found it easy or difficult and give reasons.

+Have students make notes in the Self Reflection chart. - Direct students to pages 86-87.
+Call on volunteers to ary what the Conversation is about in this lesson.

-- Have students say what they remember from this section and make notes in the chart. - Write Do Men and Women Speak the Same Language? on the board and brainstorm on language and information that students remember.
-Call on volunteers to list as much as possible on the board. - Organize students in pairs and ask them to answer questions like these:
+- Have students say what they remember from this section and make notes in the chart. - Write Do Men and Women Speak the Same Language? on the board and brainstorm on language and information that students remember from the Reading.
+Call on volunteers to list as much as possible on the board. - Direct students to pages 88-89.
+Organize students in pairs and ask them to answer questions like these: